Timeline of the Hellenic Air Force: 1919–1944

 The Hellenic Air Force participated in the Balkan Wars, World War I, the Asia Minor Campaign and World War II.
+In 1922 it made its first largescale purchase of aircraft, acquiring 25 Gloster Mk VI Nighthawks.
+10 Armstrong Whitworth Atlas aircraft were purchased in 1928 for the naval aviation branch built under license by KEA.

 Initially it consisted of the separate Army Aviation and Naval Aviation, but in 1930 the Aviation Ministry was founded, establishing the Air Force as the third branch of the Hellenic Armed Forces.
 In 1931 the Air Force Academy, the "Icarus School of Basic and Advanced Fighter Training" (Sholi Icaron), was founded.
+That same year the air force acquired French-made aircraft: 30 Bréguet 19 and 30 Potez 30s.
+The naval branch remained with British suppliers and purchased six Hawker Horsley IIs and six Fairey IIIFs.

+Greece built 61 Avro 621 training aircraft and acquired seven Avia B-534s from Yugoslavia before 1936 when rearmament began under Prime Minister Ioannis Metaxas.
+Two Gloster Gladiator mk1 aircraft were donated to the air force by a Greek businessman in 1937.
+The Hellenic Air Force acquired 30 PZL P.24Fs and six PZL P.24Gs that were assembled by Polish technicians in Greece in 1938 (with at least one built under license by KEA in 1939).
+An order was placed for 24 Bloch MB.151 aircraft in 1939 but only nine were delivered before the 1940 fall of France.

 During the Second World War, it successfully resisted the Italian invasion in 1940, but practically the entire force was destroyed by the Germans in April 1941.
 The Air Force was rebuilt in the Middle East as part of the Royal Air Force, flying Spitfires, Hurricanes and Martin Baltimores.

 After Greece's liberation in 1944, it returned home and subsequently participated in the Greek Civil War.

 1950s

 In the 1950s, the force was rebuilt and organized according to NATO standards.
 The Greek Air Force participated in the Korean War with a transport flight unit.